 Dr. Alexander McLawhorn provides individualized care to active adults who require joint replacement.
 He performs over 500 of these procedures every year.
 He has particular expertise in direct anterior total hip replacement, robot and computer-assisted hip replacement, hip resurfacing, and rapid-recovery joint replacement.

 After attending college at Yale University, Dr. McLawhorn attended medical school at Columbia University.
-He then completed his residency at Hospital for Special Surgery, where he earned awards for excellence in orthopedic surgery and research.
-After residency, Dr. McLawhorn continued his training at HSS, completing an advanced fellowship in Adult Reconstruction and Joint Replacement and serving as the administrative Chief Fellow.
+He then completed his orthopedic surgery residency and joint replacement fellowship at Hospital for Special Surgery, where he earned multiple awards for excellence in orthopedic surgery and research.

-Dr. McLawhorn believes that research, education, and leadership are central to the delivery of the highest quality, patient-centered, orthopedic care.
-He has authored numerous publications, earned multiple research awards and grants, and presented his research nationally and internationally.
-Dr. McLawhorn has particular interests in health care delivery, quality, safety, and value.
-Because of his passion for these issues, he has served as the Health Policy Fellow for the American Association of Hip and Knee Surgeons (AAHKS), and related research earned him the prestigious Frank Stinchfield Award from the Hip Society.
-His current research is focused on projects that will help other surgeons enhance the value of arthritis care that they provide to their patients.
+Dr. McLawhorn is the Director of Research and Innovation for the Adult Reconstruction and Joint Replacement Service at HSS.
+He believes that research, education, and leadership are central to the delivery of the highest quality, patient-centered, orthopedic care.
+He has authored numerous publications and presented his research nationally and internationally.
+He has earned multiple grants and research awards, including the prestigious Frank Stinchfield Award from the Hip Society.
+His current research is focused on helping other surgeons enhance the value of arthritis care that they provide to their patients.